Nervous About Crossdressing? Aveline Shares Her First-Time Story

 Where I Am Now

 Today, I’ve found a balance.
-I keep my clothes in storage and plan specific days for myself.
+I plan to keep my clothes in storage and have specific days for myself.
 Sometimes I’ll say I’m working, when really I’m taking time to explore this side of me.
 I’ll pick up my clothes, get ready, and head into the city.

 There’s a unique sense of freedom in these moments.
 It’s not about pretending to be someone else.
 It’s about embracing a part of me that has always been there.
 When I’m dressed up and walking through the world, I don’t feel like I’m hiding.
 I feel like I’m living.